Plant Science & Conservation

 Today, on International Women’s Day, the Chicago Botanic Garden celebrates women in science at our institution and around the world.
-At the Garden, 18 of our 34 scientific staff members are women and, in our graduate program in plant biology and conservation with Northwestern University, 70 percent of the students are female or nonbinary.
+At the Garden, 21 of our 35 scientific staff members are women and, in our graduate program in plant biology and conservation with Northwestern University, more than 70 percent of the students are female or nonbinary.

-International Women’s Day, #IWD2021, celebrates the achievements of women in all fields and walks of life.
+International Women’s Day, #IWD2022, celebrates the achievements of women in all fields and walks of life.
 It’s also a day to advance the cause of gender balance in every aspect of our lives—an equal number of men and women at workplaces, in government, in science, etc.

 Unfortunately, the number of women in science is still pretty dismal.
 Despite earning about half the doctorates in science, only 21 percent of full science professors in the United States are women.

 When students are asked to name pioneers in conservation biology, they tend to name men.
 Rarely do they mention some of the amazing women who have opened the door for so many of us following in their footsteps: marine biologist Rachel Carson, conservationist Marjory Stoneman Douglas, forester Mollie Beattie, and ethologist Jane Goodall, to name a few.

 Implicit gender biases persist, resulting in fewer women in top positions, along with women earning less pay, winning fewer and smaller grants, and publishing fewer papers.
 Male-dominated symposia, meetings, and panels are so routine that they have their own hashtags: #YAMMM (Yet Another Mostly Male Meeting) and #Manel (short for “male panel”).
 However, as difficult as it has been for women in science generally, it has surely been much, much harder for women of color and other intersectional groups.